-Complete the health declaration form; this ensures that you don’t have any COVID-19 symptoms and will take care of all expenses in the event you’ve to undergo any treatment for COVID-19.
+- Complete the health declaration form; this ensures that you don’t have any COVID-19 symptoms and will take care of all expenses if you’ve to undergo any treatment for COVID-19.

 Arrival Into Dubai

-If the test result is negative, you don’t have to wait anymore.
-But in the test is a definite case, you’ll have to undergo additional quarantine as well as proper treatment.
+- If the test result is negative, you don’t have to wait anymore.
+But if the test is a definite case, you’ll have to undergo additional quarantine as well as proper treatment.

 Accommodations in Dubai

-You are spoilt for choices, regardless of the category of accommodation you’re looking for in Dubai, there are plenty of options!
-For an island retreat enveloped in luxury, nothing can outdo Burj Al Arab and Atlantis or The Palm.
+You are spoilt for choices; regardless of the category of accommodation you’re looking for in Dubai, there are plenty of options!
+Nothing can outdo Burj Al Arab and Atlantis or The Palm for an island retreat enveloped in luxury.

 Are you dreaming of a secluded desert getaway?
 You can’t go wrong staying in Al Maha Desert Resort.
 Armani Hotel Dubai, Raffles Dubai, and the Bvlgari Resort are other hotels that guarantee absolute luxury and style.